Why request an External Review?

 - All of your medical documents will be handled in accordance with the strictest federally mandated patient privacy laws.

 When all supporting documentation has been received, MCN will assign a specialty reviewer to your case.
-All of MCN’s reviewers go through a rigorous credentialing process and are then vetted for any potential conflict of interest.
+All of our reviewers go through a rigorous credentialing process, following URAC-approved standards, and are then vetted for any potential conflict of interest.
 The reviewer(s) assigned to your case will be matched based on the specialty of your treating provider and their experience treating the medical condition(s) in question.

 In addition to any received documents, the specialty reviewer will use their expertise and additional reference materials at their discretion to make a decision.